zumaad/Runescape-investment-tracker/README.md

 - items in red text mean that you have purchased 50% or more of the buy limit
 - items in magenta mean that you have purchased the item but purchased less than 50% of the buy limit.

-The tiem you first bought it is displayed along with the current time and the time that items buy limit refreshes so that you can buy the full quantity again.
+The time you first bought it is displayed along with the current time and the time that item's buy limit refreshes so that you can buy the full quantity again.

 ## overview of running and configuring the app.